Professional edition active

 View Patient Education

-Lymphocytic interstitial pneumonia is a rare idiopathic interstitial pneumonia characterized by infiltration of alveoli and alveolar septa with small lymphocytes and varying numbers of plasma cells.
+Lymphoid interstitial pneumonia is a rare idiopathic interstitial pneumonia characterized by infiltration of alveoli and alveolar septa with small lymphocytes and varying numbers of plasma cells.
 Non-necrotizing, poorly formed granulomas may be present but are usually rare and inconspicuous.

 The cause is postulated to be an autoimmune disease or a nonspecific response to infection with Epstein-Barr virus, HIV, or other viruses.
 Evidence of an autoimmune etiology includes its frequent association with Sjögren syndrome and other disorders (eg, systemic lupus erythematosus, rheumatoid arthritis, Hashimoto thyroiditis).

-Symptoms and Signs of Lymphocytic Interstitial Pneumonia
+Symptoms and Signs of Lymphoid Interstitial Pneumonia

-Diagnosis of Lymphocytic Interstitial Pneumonia
+Diagnosis of Lymphoid Interstitial Pneumonia

 • High-resolution CT (HRCT)